Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 - American Express

-Making contactless payments with debit cards (or your smartphone, smartwatch or other wearables) is possible at most point-of-sale terminals in India.
+Contactless payment was first introduced in the Netherlands in 2015 and has become increasingly popular.
+Making contactless payments with debit cards (or your smartphone, smartwatch or other wearables) is possible at most point-of-sale terminals.

 - Apple Pay

 - Google Pay